phun333/restaurant-payment-receipts/README.md

 # restaurant-payment-receipts
  payment receipt of a restaurant coded with python

- My first public project is a project prepared to gain this experience, it will be developed over time.
+ My first public project is an initiative aimed at gaining valuable experience.
+It will evolve and develop over time